 This is your "major testing" year:

 1. Take AP/IB/TAG/dual-credit classes and do well in them, being an active participant in your classes to get to know your teachers

-3. Be in leadership roles and invest QUALITY time in extracurriculars
+3. Take on leadership roles and invest QUALITY time in extracurriculars

 4. Conduct research and participate in internships

 5. Gather information about colleges, attend information sessions, and tour campuses to determine which colleges interest you the most

 What should I do for my 12th grade year?

 1. Determine your major based on your background and interests

 2. Make a college list that includes long shot, reach, match, and safety schools